Preferential and non-preferential origin

 The country of origin of goods is a factor in determining the amount of duty payable.
 Other factors include the type and value of the goods.

 Reduced duty rates apply to European Union (EU) imports from countries that have trade agreements with the EU.
 Preferential origin rules in these agreements are used to determine the country of origin of the imported goods.
-You can use EUR1 certificates, Generalised System of Preferences (GSP) form A certificates and invoice declarations as proof of preferential origin.
+Depending on the Rules of Origin in the relevant trader agreement you can use the following as proof of preferential origin: